 Whether you are a big fan of botanical gardens or not, there are few more beautiful landscapes in Pennsylvania than Longwood Gardens.
 The gardens are open 365 days a year, but the best times to visit are either mid-April through mid-October or during the holiday season.

 During the spring through fall, more plants are in bloom and the outdoor fountains are on, giving visitors the full beauty of the gardens.
 During the holiday season, Longwood Gardens goes all out decorating the space, making for one of the most unique holiday displays you’ll find anywhere.
 However, if you visit outside of peak season, you are much more likely to have peace and tranquility as you stroll through the gardens.

-No matter what the season, however, you can’t go wrong with a visit to Chester County’s Longwood Gardens.
+No matter what the season, however, you can’t go wrong with a visit to Longwood Gardens in Kennett Square, Pennsylvania.